The Hodges Foundation

 Our Mission

-The HFPO provides a place and a platform for philosophical research and investigation into not only the conditions and structures of human orientation, but also to what extent philosophical orientations are necessary, possible, and beneficial in everyday life.
+The FPO provides a place and a platform for philosophical research and investigation into not only the conditions and structures of human orientation, but also to what extent philosophical orientations are necessary, possible, and beneficial in everyday life.
 It seeks to philosophically reflect and confront the vast reorientations humanity is facing in the 21st century.

-The HFPO is neither for profit, nor does it follow any political or religious aims.
+The FPO is neither for profit, nor does it follow any political or religious aims.
 It wants to support and promote orientation research not only in academia, but also in cooperation with people who are not able to withdraw into quiet rooms for reflection and who are professionally confronted with surprising situations – entrepreneurs and their employees, politicians, diplomats, journalists, lawyers, doctors, teachers, ministers, artists, athletes, marketeers, and many others.
 They all develop skills and competences of orientation that philosophy has traditionally passed over.

 News and Updates